Thursday, September 13, 2018

 Photo taken right after the adoption of the Declaration on 13 September 2007

 Did You Know: The United Nations Declaration on the Rights of Indigenous Peoples (UNDRIP) was adopted by the General Assembly on Thursday, 13 September 2007, by a majority of 144 states in favor, 4 votes against (Australia, Canada, New Zealand and the United States).
 The Declaration is the most comprehensive international instrument on the rights of Indigenous Peoples.
 It establishes a universal framework of minimum standards for the survival, dignity and well-being of the Indigenous Peoples of the world and it elaborates on existing human rights standards and fundamental freedoms as they apply to the specific situation of Indigenous Peoples.
-The United Confederation of Taíno People was among those indigenous organizations consistently advocating for the adoption of the Declaration and was a regional leader galvanizing support from the Caribbean States and Caribbean Indigenous Peoples communities, groups, and organizations. - UCTP Taíno News (c) 2018
+The United Confederation of Taíno People (UCTP) was among those Indigenous Peoples organizations consistently advocating for the adoption of the Declaration and was a regional leader galvanizing support from the Caribbean States and Caribbean Indigenous Peoples communities, groups, and organizations.
+UCTP representative R. Múkaro Agueibaná Borrero was in attendance at the United Nations General Assembly Hall the day of the historic adoption.

 Thursday, August 09, 2018